Solar-powered aircraft developer Skydweller Aero adds $8M to Series A, partners with Palantir – TechCrunch

 “What it’s all about is creating a persistent aerial layer or pseudo satellite,” Parkes said.
 “We’re focused on building a perpetual flight aircraft.
 The goal is to create a plane that will fly for forever, so long as the sun rises.”

-Weather and atmospheric data is especially important as it will determine, in part, the altitude at which the aircraft flies.
+Weather and atmospheric data is especially important, as it will determine, in part, the altitude at which the aircraft flies.
 While the plane will be able to fly at high altitudes, “the harder problem and the more useful problem,” according to Parkes, is to capture enough energy and use weather planning to stay at lower altitude.
-Lower altitudes give better internet quality, geospatial data, and provide more power for payload, he said.
+Lower altitudes give better internet quality, geospatial data and provide more power for payload, he said.

-Skydweller’s tech was born out of the Swiss solar aircraft project dubbed Solar Impulse, which was helmed by Bertrand Piccard and Andre Borschberg.
-The project operated for 14 years and invested $190 million into the solar-powered aircraft, before the foundation behind it sold the intellectual property to Skydweller in 2019.
+Skydweller’s tech was born out of the Swiss solar aircraft project dubbed Solar Impulse, which was helmed by Bertrand Piccard and André Borschberg.
+The project operated for 14 years and invested $190 million into the solar-powered aircraft before the foundation behind it sold the intellectual property to Skydweller in 2019.
 The Solar Impulse was configured to be piloted, however, so much of the work since then has been to unman the platform and turn it into an ultra-long endurance aircraft, Parkes said.

-The aircraft is all-electric, outfitted with 2,200 square-foot solar panel wings, 600 kilograms of batteries and a hydrogen fuel cell back-up power system.
+The aircraft is all-electric, outfitted with 2,200-square-foot solar-panel wings, 600 kilograms of batteries and a hydrogen fuel cell back-up power system.
 The solar panels aren’t only used to maintain flight; they will also power systems for customers, like a geospatial camera system or payload from a telecom company.

 The company’s using standard commercial aviation parts but most of them haven’t been tested beyond a certain number of hours of use — certainly far less than the number of hours Skydweller plans to keep the aircraft in the air.
 Plus, like other planes built from emerging technologies, there isn’t a full certification framework already established for the vehicle